fltb/fltb.github.io/source/_posts/oss-and-gfw.md

 - Increase the difficulty of getting started with the open source project.
 - Blocks the communication between domestic open source communities and international open source communities (in terms of participating in communities and contributing upstream).
-- Blocks the communication between open source communities and ordinary users.
+- Blocks the communication between open source communities and common users.

 ### Connection issues